Atrophic rhinitis and ozaena

 - Atrophic rhinitis is a chronic condition affecting the nasal cavities, caused by progressing atrophy of nasal mucosa and the underlying bones.

-- In atrophic rhinitis, a long-term infection by Klebsiella ozaenae often occurs simultaneously on the mucosae of the nose and paranasal sinuses.
+- A symptom of advanced atrophic rhinitis is a foul-smelling nose i.e. ozaena, which is caused by a long-term infection by Klebsiella ozaenae.
+It often occurs simultaneously on the mucosae of the nose and paranasal sinuses.

 - Differences in the prevalence between populations exist.
 In Finland, atrophic rhinits had already started vanishing, but it still occurs in immigrants.